-Acquisition costs include costs that are related directly to the successful acquisition of new and renewal insurance policies and investment contracts.
+Acquisition costs include costs that vary with and are primarily related to the acquisition of insurance and investment contracts.
 Such costs are deferred and amortized as follows:

 Long-Duration Contracts.
-Acquisition costs include commissions in excess of ultimate renewal commissions and for contracts and policies issued, some other costs such as underwriting, medical inspection and issuance expenses.
+Acquisition costs include commissions in excess of ultimate renewal commissions, solicitation and printing costs, sales material and some support costs, such as underwriting and contract and policy issuance expenses.
 Amortization for traditional long-duration insurance products is determined as a level proportion of premium based on commonly accepted actuarial methods and reasonable assumptions about mortality, morbidity, lapse rates, expenses and future yield on related investments established when the contract or policy is issued.
 Amortization is adjusted each period to reflect policy lapse or termination rates as compared to anticipated experience.
-Amortization for annuity contracts without significant mortality risk and for investment and universal life insurance products is based on expected gross profits.
-Expected gross profits are adjusted quarterly to reflect actual experience to date or for the unlocking of underlying key assumptions relating to future gross profits based on experience studies.
+Amortization for annuity contracts without significant mortality risk and for investment and universal life insurance products is based on estimated gross profits.
+Estimated gross profits are adjusted quarterly to reflect actual experience to date or for the unlocking of underlying key assumptions relating to future gross profits based on experience studies.